 Blackheads and whiteheads:

-The best treatment for blackheads and whiteheads for women with adult acne is be a beta hydroxy acid (i.e., salicylic acid).
+The best treatment for blackheads and whiteheads for women with adult acne is beta hydroxy acid (i.e., salicylic acid).
 These magical ingredients help remove excess oil and exfoliate dead cells from the skin's surface.

 Inflamed acne pimples in adults: